 A complete list on how to improve your WordPress image loading times and better user experience.

-Use a CDN
+2. Use a CDN

-We have a list of free CDN’s.
-Consider using Jetpack free CDN for uploading your images and serving them freely by Jetpack, reducing servers cost.
-Consider paid CDN’s such as RocketCDN which has full support with Wp Rocket, or use a full performance plugin with built-in CDN like Nitropack for better results.
+We have a list of free image CDNs.
+Consider using Jetpack plugin and their free unlimited CDN for uploading your images and serving them freely by Jetpack, reducing servers cost.

-Preload only when necessary
+5. Preload images and/or preload only when necessary

 Avoid preloading images when it’s not necessary, use a WordPress function to preload the image only in the specific pages it appears.